 - Add the minced garlic and grated ginger to the skillet, cooking for an additional 1-2 minutes until fragrant.

-- Push the onion mixture to the side of the skillet and add another tablespoon of oil.
+- Push the onion mixture to the side of the skillet and add another tbsp of oil.
 Pour in the beaten eggs and scramble until fully cooked.
 Mix the eggs with the onion mixture.

 - Add the remaining oil to the skillet and increase the heat to high.
 Add the chilled rice, breaking up any clumps with a spatula.
 Stir-fry for 5-7 minutes until the rice is heated through and slightly crispy.